 If you are making (or maintaining) a sourdough starter, you likely have a lot of sourdough discard.
-You can either throw it away (literally, discard it), or you can use it in bread-related recipes like these Sourdough Discard Bagels.
-Homemade bagels are a great way to use some of that discard and have a delicious baked good to come out of it!
+You can either throw it away (literally, discard it), or you can use it in sourdough discard recipes like these Sourdough Discard Bagels.
+Homemade bagels are delicious and surprisingly easy to make - these might just become a staple recipe for you!

 Why you'll love this recipe